 These are just a few of the considerations on a practical level – all of which have to be answered with the huge emotional tie handlers have towards their faithful partner.

-Should a handler decide that their faithful partner would have a more enjoyable & comfortable life elsewhere, there is then the big question as to where their dog goes.
-A suitable family home needs to be found for the dog & this can be a long & emotional time for both the dog & handler.
+Should a handler decide that their faithful partner would have a more enjoyable and comfortable life elsewhere, there is then the big question as to where their dog goes.
+A suitable family home needs to be found for the dog and this can be a long and emotional time for both the dog and handler.

-No matter where the dog retires to, one overriding issue which is present for both the handler & the adopting family, is the huge potential burden of ongoing medical care & treatment.
+No matter where the dog retires to, one overriding issue which is present for both the handler and the adopting family, is the huge potential burden of ongoing medical care and treatment.

-Retired police dogs don’t just suffer from the ‘normal’ ailments associated with aging, but also the serious wear & tear that comes from years of rigorous training & working, including arthritis, hip & knee injuries, torn ligaments, back & spinal problems.
+Retired police dogs don’t just suffer from the ‘normal’ ailments associated with aging, but also the serious wear and tear that comes from years of rigorous training and working, including arthritis, hip and knee injuries, torn ligaments, back and spinal problems.

 This has a huge bearing on the decision a handler must make when their dog retires.
-Not only do they need to consider the practical side of living with their retired dog, but also the medical requirements & ultimately the financial implications of the ongoing treatment & care of the dog.
+Not only do they need to consider the practical side of living with their retired dog, but also the medical requirements and ultimately the financial implications of the ongoing treatment and care of the dog.

 It’s absolutely heartbreaking for handlers to have to make this decision – especially if it purely comes down to the financial implications.
-It’s a heart wrenching decision & very often handlers will do everything they can to fund the cost of keeping their faithful partner.
-This can lead to spiralling debts & financial hardship for families.
+It’s a heart wrenching decision and very often handlers will do everything they can to fund the cost of keeping their faithful partner.
+This can lead to spiralling debts and financial hardship for families.

-The creation of the Retired WM Police Dog Benevolent Fund will help handlers make decisions with the sole aim of ensuring their retiring dog has the most rewarding, comfortable & enjoyable life in retirement.
-Making it less about finances & more about the dog’s quality of retirement.
+The creation of the Retired WM Police Dog Benevolent Fund will help handlers make decisions with the sole aim of ensuring their retiring dog has the most rewarding, comfortable and enjoyable life in retirement.
+Making it less about finances and more about the dog’s quality of retirement.